Your buying guide for the best kids' tablets in 2017

-This leaves only Amazon, which sells a Kids Edition version of its £49/$49 Fire tablet.
-It costs twice that price, but includes a foam case, a two-year warranty that covers accidental damage, plus a year's subscription to Fire for Kids which gives them access to a fairly good range of apps, games, videos and books.
+This leaves only Amazon, which sells Kids Editions of its 7in and 8in tablets.
+These are more expensive than the standard versions, but include a foam case, a two-year warranty that covers accidental damage, plus a year's subscription to Fire for Kids which gives them access to a fairly good range of apps, games, videos and books.
 Parental controls are also excellent.

-We don't have a separate review of the Fire Kids Edition, because it's the same tablet as the base version (albeit with 16GB of storage), which is why you won't see it in our list below, so just decide if the included case, warranty, and Fire for Kids subscription are worth the extra cost for you.
+We don't have a separate review of the Fire Kids Editions, because they're otherwise identical to the standard versions.
+This is why you won't see them in our list below, so just decide if the included case, warranty, and Fire for Kids subscription are worth the extra cost for you.

-Note that the £49 tablet still gives you the Fire for Kids app, which includes the parental controls and hand-curated safe web browser, and ability to create different profiles so siblings can share it.
+Note that the standard tablets still have the Fire for Kids app, which includes the parental controls and hand-curated safe web browser, and ability to create different profiles so siblings can share it.

 If you're not going for one of the above, you could go for a 'normal' tablet (probably running Android) intended for adult use.
 Then you'll have to lock it down (or not) to ensure the little ones don't see things in apps or online that you'd rather they didn't.
 When kids are using tablets, keep in mind how much screen time is healthy for children.